-We used all of the three cross-validation strategies and the result is reported in Figure \ref{fig:result1}.
-The most striking trend in the figure is that in all three evaluation scenarios, our method outperforms all the baseline models by a significant margin, demonstrating the superiority of the tensor factorisation method.
+Figure~\ref{fig:result1} reports the mean (with standard deviation) over the two performance metrics using all three cross-validation strategies detailed in Section 4.2.
+The most striking trend in the figure is that in all three evaluation scenarios, our method outperforms all the baseline models by a significant margin (over 0.2 in AUROC and over 0.3 in AUPRC, on average), demonstrating the superiority of the tensor factorisation method.
 Several other important observations can be made.
-First, as we suspected, it is indeed much easier to make predictions using the random split benchmark than the disease or target split benchmark.
-This is because in the random split, the algorithms are more likely to have trained on similar pairs of targets and diseases, which tend to have a higher success rate if one of them is a success.
-We believe that the disease split and target split scenarios may give a more realistic indication of success chance and are thus more relevant.
-Second, in the disease and random split cases, there is a significant improvement in performance by including some type of target-level embeddings.
-This could be because the embeddings uniquely identify the targets and therefore allow the classifiers to “memorise” the successful drug targets for a particular disease and make accurate prediction for other similar targets for that disease.
-On the other hand, in the case of target splits, adding additional target embeddings does not help much in improving the prediction performance except the Metapath2vec embeddings.
+First, as we suspected, it is indeed much easier to make predictions using the random split benchmark than the disease or gene target split benchmark.
+This is because in the random split, the algorithms are more likely to have trained on similar pairs of gene targets and diseases, which tend to have a higher success rate if one of them is a success.
+We believe that the disease split and gene target split scenarios may give a more realistic indication of success chance and are thus more relevant.
+Second, in the disease and random split cases, there is a significant improvement in performance by including some type of gene target-level embeddings.
+This could be because the embeddings uniquely identify the gene targets and therefore allow the classifiers to “memorise” the successful drug targets for a particular disease and make accurate prediction for other similar gene targets for that disease.

-Comparing the performance of the various graph embedding approaches more closely; some interesting observations can be made.
-For example, on the disease and random splits, it can be seen that the choice of the graph embedding has little impact on the over predictive performance – apart from the RGCN embeddings, which results in significantly worse performance overall.
-On the target split, as previous mentioned, both the Metapath2vec and Node2vec embeddings outperform the others.
+Comparing the performance of the various graph embedding approaches more closely, some interesting observations can be made.
+For example, on the disease and random splits, it can be seen that the choice of the graph embedding has little impact on the overall predictive performance - apart from the RGCN embeddings, which results in significantly worse performance overall.
+On the gene target split, both the Metapath2vec and Node2vec embeddings outperform the others.